Lesson video

 Can you think of any examples of reliefs?
 Okay, check for understanding.

 Which is the most accurate statement to define a relief in art?
 Is it A, a painting technique that creates a 3D illusion on a flat surface?
-Is it B, a method of mixing colours to create depth and shading?
+Is it B, a method of mixing colors to create depth and shading?
 Or is it C, a sculptural technique where figures are raised or carved into a flat background?
-Pause the video, and decide which statement you think is correct.
+Pause the video and decide which statement you think is correct.

-Well done if you said C, a relief in art is a sculptural technique where figures are raised or carved into a flat background.
+A relief in art is a sculptural technique where figures are raised or carved into a flat background.

-Patrick Cabral, made 'Dinagyang masks' in 2012, which layers intricate layers of paper to create feather-like shapes.
+Patrick Cabral made "Dinagyang Masks" in 2012, which layers intricate layers of paper to create feather-like shapes.

-And the Assyria: Lion Hunt carvings were made between 645 and 635 BC and are located in modern day Iraq.
+And the Assyria lion hunt carvings were made between 645 and 635 BC and are located in modern day Iraq.

 Have you seen any carvings?
 Maybe there are some local to you.